rskort/rskort.github.io/_tutorials/cp2k.md

 * How to perform basic success checks and where to look first when something fails.
 * How to connect your executable to matching documentation using the CP2K manual and `--xml` or related flags.

-Once this workflow is comfortable, you can move on to method specific tutorials, more advanced input features, and performance tuning.
+Once this workflow is comfortable, you can move on to more method specific workflows, more advanced input features, and performance tuning.
 At that point CP2K becomes just one component in a larger toolchain: pre processing, simulation, and post processing all linked together by scripts and analysis codes.

 ---